groupby/elements-logic/packages/@groupby/elements-gb-tracker-plugin/README.md

 ### Received

-* `TRACKER_SEARCH`: When received, a GroupBy Search beacon is triggered.
+* `BEACON_SEARCH`: When received, a GroupBy Search beacon is triggered.